 When you think about the typical case study, I’m sure you think of a boring, blah PDF version that isn’t terribly inspired.
-While I don’t want to pick on the trusty PDF case study, the reality is that in 2019, there are countless ways to share your customer stories.
-In this blog post, I’ve searched high and low to share 17 outstanding B2B case study examples, including video, graphics, personal stories, Q&As and so much more.
+While I don’t want to pick on the trusty PDF case study, the reality is that in 2022, there are countless ways to share your customer stories.
+In this blog post, we’re sharing 17 outstanding B2B case study examples, including video, graphics, personal stories, Q&As and so much more.

 Below you’ll find a wide variety of options to help take your B2B case studies from boring to brilliant by using one (or more) of these examples.

 One of the biggest challenges with case studies is the level of detail communicated and that can quickly overwhelm readers.

 Oracle’s case study on Payscout is a great example of how to present information in a visual, bite-sized format.
 By creating a page that is broken up in sections and calls out the key points, readers get the main takeaways quickly.

 Let’s face it, case studies can be very tedious for people to read, so you need to find innovative ways to capture the reader’s attention in a matter of seconds.